Call it what it is, says labour minister: Conservative governments denied Alberta working people their rights

 It got nada.
 No reporters attended.
 The paid media, at any rate, were all busy watching the United Conservative Party shoot itself in both feet an hour and a quarter to the north in the city of Red Deer, best known as the halfway point between Calgary and Edmonton.

-Gray's remarks to the Alberta Federation of Labour's mid-term conference at the University of Calgary were the sort of thing once that, upon a time, the Calgary media would have covered as a matter of responsibility and routine.
+Gray's remarks to the Alberta Federation of Labour's mid-term conference at the University of Calgary were the sort of thing that, once upon a time, the Calgary media would have covered as a matter of responsibility and routine.

 No more.
 And while the UCP bunfest was unquestionably the more important political story in Alberta, it wasn't the only one.
 Alas, the days are apparently gone when Alberta media are capable of covering more than one story on the same topic on the same day.